Airtel to acquire 20% stake in Bharti Telemedia from Warburg Pincus

-New Delhi, Feb 17 (IANS) Bharti Airtel on Wednesday said that it will acquire Warburg Pincus affiliate's 20 per cent equity stake in its DTH arm Bharti Telemedia.
+New Delhi: Bharti Airtel on Wednesday said that it will acquire Warburg Pincus affiliate's 20 per cent equity stake in its DTH arm Bharti Telemedia.

 The deal involves a total consideration of Rs 3,126 crore which will be discharged primarily via issuance of 3.64 crore equity shares of Airtel at a price of Rs 600 per share, and up to Rs 1,037.8 crore in cash, Bharti Airtel said in a regulatory filing.